sarahcarey/McDaniel_lab_cluster/array_jobs.md

 ## One input, one output

 Let’s say we want to build gene trees on 100 gene alignments using [RAxML](https://cme.h-its.org/exelixis/web/software/raxml/).
-For the array we'll use:
+For the array line we'll use:

 ```{r analysis, results="markup"}
 #SBATCH --array 1-100%10